 For more information, see Regulation 13.76.050.

-All units in Berkeley (regardless of whether they are subject to the Rent Stablization Ordinance or not) are required to annually perform a Rental Housing Safety Inspection (otherwise known as Schedule A).
-You are also required to pay an annual fee to the Rental Housing Safety Program for the cost of your self certification.
+All rental units in Berkeley (regardless of whether they are subject to the Rent Stabilization Ordinance or not) are required to annually perform a Rental Housing Safety Inspection (otherwise known as Schedule A).
+You are also required to pay an annual fee to the Rental Housing Safety Program for the cost of your self-certification.

 Previously, there was a gas heater inspection requirement (also known as Schedule B), but that has since been discontinued due to the inception of requirements around carbon monoxide detectors.